stefaandesmet2003/ArduinoProjects/DCC/README.md

 --> when the accessory decoder is powered from DCC, the inrush current on the 470uF smoothing capacitor is seen as a short on the programming track, and the programming is aborted
 --> timing for short detection is too tight
 - CS blijft fast clock msgs sturen tijdens programming, is dat ok?
+- accessory screen (for decoupler rails & lights)
+--> keys have toggle on/off function on the decoder outputs
+- turnout screen : key-up event should send 'off' turnout command (for test with accessory decoder with pulseDuration==0) --> test various activation times for the turnouts based on how long key is pressed

 # PcInterface
 a sketch that implements a LI101 PC Interface